Fairfax Academy: History

 Mr A Bird was appointed as headteacher from the start of the Spring Term 2011/12.
 On 1 November 2014 Fairfax School became part of the Fairfax Multi Academy Trust; Mr Bird became the Executive Head and Deborah Bunn was Headteacher.
 The school was later renamed Fairfax Academy.
-Bournville School, Smith's Wood Academy and Erdington Academy are also a member of the Fairfax Multi-Academy Trust.
+Bournville School, Smith's Wood Academy and Erdington Academy are also members of the Fairfax Multi-Academy Trust.

 School performance

-As of 2022, the school's most recent inspection by Ofsted was in 2019, a short inspection with a judgement of Good.
+As of 2024, the school's most recent inspection by Ofsted was in May 2024, a two-day inspection with a judgement of Good.